CharlesDavidEly/advanced-monte-carlo/README.md

 An underlying's drift is simply a product of its μ (average simple return) and σ (simple return standard deviation) as calculated over some specified ex-post sample period.
 Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by Δt) is also equivalent to the same ex-post sample's log return, so it could just be defined as that directly without any need for μ or σ.
 Alternatively, μ and σ (or an expected average log return as previously explained) could be specified explictly to plug a particular ex-ante market view into the model.

-Beyond this core formula, there is at each step of the simulation:
+Beyond this core formula, there is at each step of the simulation with respect to the random term, ε:

-1) Applying skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated log return
+1) The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated log return
-2) Determining necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger due to the ske
+2) The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger due to the correlation muting effect caused by applying skew and kurtosis in step 1))
-3) Applying correlations to the log returns resulting from 1)
+3) The application of necessary correlations to the log returns resulting from step 1)

 # Underlying Parameters